 - British Columbia Ministry of Education for elementary and secondary education.

 - British Columbia Ministry of Advanced Education for post-secondary education.

-- Manitoba Department of Education and Youth for all levels of education.
+- Manitoba Education for elementary and secondary education.

 - New Brunswick Department of Education for all levels of education, in English and French.